Full-time equivalent: Education

-The latter strategy has the advantage of contributing to another key metric in universities—creating new knowledge and in particular publishing papers in highly ranked academic journals.
-It's also linked to another key metric—research funding which is often required to attract researchers.
+The latter strategy has the advantage of contributing to another key metric in universities - creating new knowledge and in particular publishing papers in highly ranked academic journals.
+It is also linked to another key metric - research funding which is often required to attract researchers.

 Australia

 In Australia, the equivalent to FTE for students is EFTSL (Equivalent Full-Time Student Load).

 Example

 A professor teaches two undergraduate courses, supervises two undergraduate projects and supervises four researchers by thesis only (i.e. researchers do not take any courses).
 Each undergraduate course is worth one-tenth of all credits for the undergraduate program (i.e. 0.1 FTE).
 An undergraduate project is worth two-tenths of all credits for the undergraduate program (i.e. 0.2 FTE).
 A research thesis is worth all of the credits for the graduate program (i.e. 1 FTE).
 The professor's contribution is 29.4 FTEs:

 To encourage more research some universities offer 2 FTEs or even 3 FTEs for each full-time researcher.